Air Conditioning Services in Dallas & Plano, TX

 - Routine AC maintenance

 The best AC units can last anywhere from 15 to 20 years, so if yours is ending its lifetime, you should call Total Air & Heat for an air conditioner replacement in the Dallas metro area.
+We can help you determine which cooling system is the best fit for your home.
 Our air conditioning company installs:

 - Central air conditioning systems